PowerDNS/pdns/CODING_GUIDELINES.md

 If you have to:

-* use an object that can't be copied, by deleting the copy constructors and assignments operators,
+* Use an object that can't be copied, by deleting the copy constructors and assignments operators,
-* try to lock the memory so it cannot be swapped out to disk, or included in a core dump, via `sodium_malloc()` or `sodium_mlock()`, for example ;
+* Try to lock the memory so it cannot be swapped out to disk, or included in a core dump, via `sodium_malloc()` or `sodium_mlock()`, for example ;
-* wipe the content before releasing the memory, so it will not linger around.
+* Wipe the content before releasing the memory, so it will not linger around.
   Do note that `memset()` is very often optimized out by the compiler, so function like `sodium_munlock()`, `explicit_bzero()` or `explicit_memset()` should be used instead.

 ### Constant-Time Comparison